How to combine / unite Photoshop custom shapes layers using combine, subtract etc path operations tutorial

-The set / path operations are now combine, subtract etc - previously 'add to shape area' (if used in the top bar) and unite etc if used via the layer commands and combine etc from the properties.
+The path operations are now combine, subtract etc - previously 'add to shape area' (if used in the top bar) and unite etc if used via the layer commands and combine etc from the properties.

 Multiple combinations can be made.
 Areas can also be subtracted / excluded / intersected (or subtract overlap etc - should be noted that the terminology has changed a few times and hopefully it won't change any time soon) to create a new shape.
 A single pack of shapes can be used to create millions of different and exciting designs.

-If you are using the CC subscription then it may be easier to do all these set operations via Illustrator as you can then use the pathfinder panel to create ever more complex vector paths and also you can use many additional path tools such as Astute graphics' VectorScribe plugin and MirrorMe which are sadly not available to Adobe ® Photoshop ®.
+If you are using the CC subscription then it may be easier to do all these path operations via Illustrator as you can then use the pathfinder panel to create ever more complex vector paths and also you can use many additional path tools such as Astute graphics' VectorScribe plugin and MirrorMe which are sadly not available to Adobe ® Photoshop ®.

-The key thing to remember with the set operations is that the set operation works on the active shape so if there are no other shapes, the subtract option will just subtract from the entire document.
+The key thing to remember with the path operations is that the path operation works on the active shape so if there are no other shapes, the subtract option will just subtract from the entire document.

 The option to add new Photoshop shapes / subtract only appears when you are applying the designs as shape layers and paths but not fills.
 You can always add shapes via the fills by applying the design in the same color; you can also subtract from the shape by applying the designs in white, 'erasing' the shape - the intersect are not possible.

 Use the path operations / subtract features to create distressed shapes in seconds.